 Jyoti - Fair Works is a German-Indian fair fashion label that produces socially and ecologically sustainable fashion.
-It is our goal to make clothes and accessories that not only make our customers happy, but also the people involved in their production - from cotton farmers and weavers to the seamstresses.
+We make clothes and accessories that not only make our customers happy, but also the people involved in their production - from cotton farmers and weavers to the seamstresses.
 To be able ensure every participant’s wellbeing, it is important for us to get to know the people involved in our supply chain.

-In cooperation with the NGO, Jyothi Seva Kendra, we employ socially disadvantaged women as seamstresses in our sewing workshop in the South Indian town Chittapur.
-We offer them permanent employment, opportunities for training, health checks, and a fair salary.
+Our clothes are crafted in three stitching workshops in the south-indian towns Chittapur, Londa and Hyderabad, where we work in close cooperation with more than 20 women and the local NGOs Jyothi Seva Kendra, Nava Chetana Kendra and Access Foundation.
+Here socially disadvantaged women get an education as seamstresses, a permanent employment, opportunities for training, health checks, and a fair salary.
 Along the whole supply chain, we work with small family businesses and cooperatives.
-They weave, print, and lovingly craft all our clothes with traditional techniques.
+They weave, print, and lovingly craft all our fabrics with traditional techniques.

-Over the course of our many journeys to India, we got to know them personally.
-This way, we not only ensure the quality of the clothes, as well as an environmentally friendly production, but also make sure that the producers receive a decent living wage and avoid money being lost to middle men or large corporations.
+Over the course of our many journeys to India, we got to know them all personally.
+This way we can ensure the quality of the clothes and an environmental-friendly production and also guarantee that the money you spend, is not lost to negotiators or large corporations but instead supports the producers and their handicraft.
 Sustainability is not only important to us in relation to the production of our raw materials, but also influences the design of our products.
 We try to design pieces that are timeless and of good quality and thus can be worn for many years.
-In the production of our clothes, we are aiming at producing as little waste as possible, and advocate a responsible use of resources.
+In the production of our clothes, we are aiming at producing as little waste as possible, and advocate for a responsible use of resources.

 »We will probably not be able to change the textile industry by ourselves.
 But we can serve as a positive example by showing that it can be done differently, better, more justly.
 We can be an inspiration for other companies and an alternative for our customers.
 And we can provide fifteen women in India with a livelihood.
 We think that is already quite an achievement.«